cnuzillat/CSCI-243-notes/notes/week2.md

   - At least 10 digit precision

 `void`
-  - Nothing is returned by a function of nothing is passed into a function
+  - Nothing is returned by a function or nothing is passed into a function

 Pointers
   - Contents are not the data that you are looking for, but instead it tells you where that data can be found